 Once I had the background ready, it was just a matter of finding a place for photo and embellishments.
 I fussy-cut some florals that coordinated with my color scheme, and arranged them behind the photo, as well as on top of some of the words.

 To lighten the page up a bit, I decided to use die-cut white leaves to back the floral clusters.
 I also added some gold puffy foliage here and there, and fussy-cut butterflies.
 Again, I matched the colors to the patterned paper to continue the tone-on-tone look.
 Most of the embellishments were adhered down with foam adhesive.
 I really like the dimension it adds to the page.

 I finished the layout with sentiment sticker that I stapled on one of the roses at the bottom of the page.

-Thank you for stopping by today!
-I hope you will feel inspired to create a set of Thanksgiving cards with the new Thanks And Giving cut file set.
+Thank you so much for stopping by!
+I hope you will feel inspired to create a tone-on-tone title on your next scrapbook layout.

 Hello, friends!
 We are starting a new week with some more inspiration with the new Confetti Wishes collection.
 I’m in love with its bold, vibrant colors and exotic elements.
 It is the perfect collection to document your birthday memories.

 When I think of birthdays, I think of cupcakes.
 As I wanted to showcase the colors in the collection and incorporate as many patterns as possible, I decided to start with a cupcakes cut file by Paige Evans (ID #239734), that I backed with several patterned papers.
 I varied the size of the cut file to bring in some movement, and staggered the cut shapes towards the left side of the page.
 I used foam adhesive to adhere some of them down, while the others were glued directly onto the page.
 The 6×6 Paper Pad was all I needed for this.